Global Executive Ph.D.

 For the programme starting in October 2022

-An additional selection Jury may take place in September should spaces be available (Date TBC).
+Additional selection juries may take place should spaces be available.

 Individual assessment meeting with the admissions department (initial discussion in person, by phone or visio-conference, with your programme advisor or another member of the admissions team).

 Applications are made online.
 The applications file will be made available to you following your initial discussion with your programme advisor.
 Please note that only complete applications will be reviewed: